 They had an existing website, however it was outdated, slow and customers had reported issues with their online orders due to technical errors.
 The company decided to re-build their CRM system with improved integration to their backend ordering and warehousing system, and also incorporate an updated front-end.

 The work undertaken to improve the latency and performance of the system may qualify for R&D, even if the project were to fail.
 The development of the front end and the appearance of the website would probably not qualify as a qualifying R&D activity, unless the work involved extensive overhaul of the system to achieve.

 The company also set out to remove ‘virgin’ plastics from their in-store point of sale (POS) displays.
 The company worked to develop new material-hybrids to ensure that displays would have the same aesthetic quality whilst retaining their strength and durability, and without the use of plastics.
 Even though a portion of the work relates to the aesthetic of the display, the work may still qualify, as there are structural considerations which may not be straightforward.

 A key part of both the UK’s economy and its culture, the retail sector must continually respond to changing consumer preferences and other economic factors.
 This has come alongside an increased demand in online shopping and click and collect services.

-Ben Conry previously worked for one of the largest financial services consultancies, working extensively throughout Hertfordshire, Cambridgeshire and East Anglia.
+Fergus started out at one of the Big Four accountancy practices for several years, gaining extensive experience with R&D tax claims.
 He has experience working with companies in the retail and fashion industries, as well as in warehousing and distribution.
 Book your free consultation to discover qualifying activities in your business and see how much your claim could be worth.

 R&D Tax Consultant